Artaosmani/TTT4275-classification-project/README.md

 - Iris flower classification** using a linear classifier
 - Vowel sound classification** using generative models (Gaussian and GMM)

 All classifiers were implemented in Python using jypiter notebook and standard scientific libraries.
-The Iris task is implementetd in Iris.ipyn and the vowels task is implemneted i Vowels.ipyn
+The Iris task is implementetd in Iris.ipynb and the vowels task is implemneted i vowfil.ipynb

 ## Dependencies